makersacademy/airport_challenge/readmesolpaek.md

 At this point, I will try to implement the counter's increasing and decreasing based on the taking off or landing of planes.
 Wish me luck.

+update:

+my weather test and function work very basically.
+I will try to make this better in the morning.